Sturgeon Report Card

 Card Purchasing and Reporting

 Report Cards may be purchased online or wherever fishing licenses are sold.
-Just like licenses, they are good for one year, from January 1 to December 31.
+Cards are good for the White Sturgeon fishing season, from October 1 to June 30.
 You must have a Report Card with you if you are fishing for sturgeon.
-Anglers must return their completed Report Cards, or submit the information online, by January 31 after the Report Card expires.
+Anglers must return their completed Report Cards, or submit the information online, by July 31 after the Report Card expires.
 Prior to purchasing your sturgeon report card you must have a valid sport fishing license.

 Where to Purchase